Ways to sell

 Step 6 – Completion

-On the day of completion, the buyer’s conveyancers will transfer the money to purchase your property to your conveyancer by telegraphic transfer.
+On the day of completion, the buyer’s conveyancers will transfer the money to purchase your property to your conveyancer by same-day bank transfer (telegraphic transfer.
 As soon as this has been received, your conveyancer will then use this to pay off any outstanding balances such as, the existing mortgage on the property, the estate agents' fees or leasehold charges and then transfer legal ownership.

 Step 7 – Post-completion